Pavin Smith Player Props: Diamondbacks vs. Rockies

 Pavin Smith At The Plate

-- Smith is batting .343 with three doubles, two home runs and eight walks.
+- Smith is hitting .308 with three doubles, two home runs and nine walks.

-- In 57.1% of his games this season (eight of 14), Smith has picked up at least one hit, and in four of those games (28.6%) he recorded more than one.
+- Smith has picked up a hit in eight of 15 games this year, with multiple hits four times.

-- In 14 games played this year, he has homered in two of them.
+- He has hit a home run in two of 15 games played this year, and in 4.2% of his plate appearances.

-- In six games this year (42.9%), Smith has picked up an RBI, including two games with multiple runs batted in.
+- In six games this season (40.0%), Smith has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.